-- Make sure casualties are safe, then administer immediate first aid if appropriate, following the guidelines covered in your "out of hours" training. - If you have not had out of hours basic first aid training, or separate first aid training you should seek the help of a First Aider or someone who has. - First aid boxes can be found in all laboratories, clinics and some offices. - They contain the name and contact numbers of trained First Aiders.
+- Make sure casualties are safe, then administer immediate first aid if appropriate, following the guidelines covered in your "out of hours" training. - If you have not had out of hours basic first aid training, or separate first aid training you should seek the help of a First Aider or someone who has. - First aid boxes can be found in all laboratories, clinics and some offices. - Names of First Aider are posted next to Emergency phone numbers everywhere allover the University. - They contain the name and contact numbers of trained First Aiders.
 You may also seek the assistance of any clinically trained colleague.